 Teaching and Assessment

 You will be taught using demonstrations, laboratory sessions, lectures and tutorials.
+You will attend on Saturday.

 A variety of assessment methods will be used.
 Some modules are assessed through coursework only, others by a combination taken from portfolios of work, case studies, oral and graphic presentations, team work projects, computer testing and examinations, so providing a flexible and effective means of assessing your progress.